1932 Summer Olympics: Venues

 The track constructed in the Rose Bowl was given to the Tournament of Roses Association upon completion of the 1932 Games.
 The Bowl was expanded between 1932 and the 1984 Summer Olympics three times, increasing its capacity from 83,000 in 1931 to 104,594 in 1972.
 It hosted Super Bowl XI in 1977, where the Oakland Raiders defeated the Minnesota Vikings 32–14.
-It is the current home of UCLA Bruins football and the Rose Bowl Game, and was the home of the L.A.
-Galaxy soccer team for a number of years.
+It is the current home of UCLA Bruins football and the Rose Bowl Game, and was the home of the Major League Soccer (MLS) Los Angeles Galaxy from 1996 to 2003.

 Elysian Park's shooting range was left intact for the LAPD to use.
 Sunset Fields Golf Club was renamed Brentwood Country Club in 1941 and is still in use as of 2010.
 All of the road courses were returned to public usage after the Olympics.
 The Olympic Auditorium continued to be of use for boxing and roller derby events until June 2005 when it was bought to be used as a megachurch.
 Los Angeles Harbor continues to be a major sea port in the Western United States, employing 919,000 people and generating US$39.1 billion in annual wages and tax revenues as of 2007.
 The Riveria Country Club continues to host golf events, hosting the 1948 U.S. Open and the PGA Championship in 1983 and 1995.
 The Swim Stadium was renovated in 2003 and continues to be in use as of 2010.

-For the 1984 Summer Olympics, the Coliseum and the Rose Bowl were used as venues.
+For the 1984 Summer Olympics and 2028 Summer Olympics, the Coliseum and the Rose Bowl were used as venues, making both became the first stadiums to have ever hosted three different Olympiads.

 Participating nations

 A total of 37 nations were represented at the 1932 Games.
 Colombia made its first appearance at the Olympic Games, and the Republic of China competed for the first time after its failed appearance at the 1924 Games.

+The nations that participated in the previous games in Amsterdam 1928 but were absent in Los Angeles 1932 was Bulgaria, Chile, Egypt, Lithuania, Luxembourg, Malta, Monaco, Panama, Rhodesia and Romania.

+At the time, Australia and New Zealand were dominions of the British Empire.
+India was also part of the British Empire, but was not a dominion.
+With the Statute of Westminster 1931 Ireland, Canada and South Africa are recognized as sovereign states in their own right.
+The whole statute was applied to the three countries without the need for any acts of ratification.

+Philippines was an unincorporated territory and commonwealth of the United States.